sebgineered/ai_email_scanner/README.md

 ## Features

+- **📎 Attachment Scanning**: Upload and scan email attachments (PDF, DOCX, TXT) for malware and other threats using VirusTotal.
 - **🔍 Prompt Injection Detection**: Check for prompt injection risks using Lakera Guard API
 - **🔗 URL Extraction**: Extract URLs from email text using enhanced regex patterns (no LLM dependency)
 - **🛡️ URL Scanning**: Scan URLs for malware and phishing via VirusTotal with detailed results